weihaolun/bikesharing/README.md

 **2. Checkout Times for Users**

 The graph shows the distribution of checkout times which are the durations between checkin and checkout of bike ridings.
 The peak is at 5-6 minutes, which indicates that more than 140K trip durations are as short as 5-6 minutes.
 Most rides are checked out within 50-40 minutes and remaining small number of rides exceed one hour.
-We can make two conclusions based to this graph:
+We can make two conclusions based on this graph:
 1. A large number of stations are very close to each other, within distances of minutes of bike ridings.
 2. Many users prefer to ride bikes when the distances are short, very likely that too short to take public transportations but good to ride bikes to avoid walking in hot summer.